mlewandowski0/tinyqv-cordic/docs/info.md

 ![](cosh.png)

 ### Computed sqrt value (Verilog simulation compared against Python numpy values)
-The value is obtained from out1, then shifted by two and multiplied by the inverse of $K_{h} \approx 1.2075$.
+The value is obtained from out1, then shifted by two and multiplied by the inverse of $\frac{1}{K_{h}} \approx 1.2075$.
 Finally, the value is compared against the value obtained from numpy.
 ![](sqrt.png)

 ## Register map